 Whitewater Rafting

-For thrill-seekers wondering what to do in Alaska in June, whitewater rafting in Alaska’s rivers is an unforgettable adventure.
+Whitewater rafting in Alaska’s rivers is an unforgettable adventure for thrill-seekers wondering what to do in Alaska in June.
 June’s warmer temperatures make it the perfect time to take on these challenging waters.

 - Nenana River: Located near Denali, the Nenana River offers rapids for all experience levels.
 From calm scenic floats to thrilling class III and IV rapids, there’s something for everyone.